longle0702/cigarette-detection-yolov12/README.md

 # 🚬 Cigarette Detection – YOLOv12

-This project is an upgrade of my original computer vision assignment.
-Now powered by **YOLOv12**, it delivers real-time cigarette detection with smooth performance and strong accuracy.
+This project is an upgrade of my original computer vision assignment, using **YOLOv12**.

 ## 📁 Project Structure